drhdev/pppayments/README.md

 # pppayments
 Two PHP scripts...

-Python script not needed anymore?
+- Python script not needed anymore?
+- Add Weekly and monthly payments summary at 1st day of new week and 1st day of new month with a dedicated script that calculates the values in the database.

 ### Directory Structure